Logo background

 How to Troubleshoot Lights

-Fluorescent tube lights can be very difficult to troubleshoot because, unlike CFLs, they have a separate ballast.
-When fluorescent tubes don’t light up, it could be a bad tube or ballast.
-If there are known good tubes of the same diameter in another fixture, install them in the fixture that does not light up.
+Fluorescent tube lights can be difficult to troubleshoot because they have a separate ballast.
+When fluorescent and LED tubes don’t light up, it could be a bad tube or ballast.
+If there are known good tubes of the same diameter or type in another fixture, install them in the fixture that does not light up.
 If it still doesn’t light up, then most likely the ballast is bad, or there is no power to the fixture.
 Less likely, there could be a loose wire connection in the fixture.
+If a fluorescent tube is darkened at one end, it is likely that the tube is bad.
+See picture below.

 Troubleshoot Fluorescent Tubes with a Rapid Start Ballast